pytest-dev/pytest-django/docs/contributing.rst

 To run the tests simply execute ``py.test`` from your shell.
 Make sure you have Django and py.test installed before running the tests.

-A tox.ini file is available, which will run the tests for all supported Python and Django versions.

 Measuring test coverage
 -----------------------